MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/configuration-manager.md

 > [!NOTE]
 > When you configure these policies, Configuration Manager will no longer manage updates to Office.

-For information about the *Update Channel* policy, see [Use Group Policy to install Office Insider on Windows devices](group-policy.md).
+For information about the *Update Channel* policy, see [Use Group Policy to install Microsoft 365 Insider on Windows devices](group-policy.md).

 For the *Management of Microsoft 365 Apps for enterprise* policy, set it to Disabled.

 For the *Update Path* policy, set the policy to Enabled, but leave the update location blank.
 That way Office will get updates from Microsoft directly from the internet, which is our recommendation.

 After you configure the policies, it might take at least 90 minutes before they're applied to the device.
-Then, the Office Insider channel should be installed the next time Office checks for updates.
+Then, the Microsoft 365 Insider channel should be installed the next time Office checks for updates.
 You can force Office to check for updates by going to **File** > **Account** > **Update Options** > **Update Now** in an Office app, such as Word.